aniyomiorg/aniyomi-website/website/src/docs/guides/reader-settings.md

 ::: tabs
 == None
-Keeps the default zap zones.
+Keeps the default tap zones.
 == Horizontal
 Changes so that the tap zones are flipped horizontally.
 == Vertical